byu-is-566/is-566-11-final-project-instuctions/milestone-2-instructions.md

 - [ ] Your repository is committed and pushed to GitHub

 > [!IMPORTANT]
 > If your Milestone 1 pipeline is not working, fix it first.
 Milestone 2 builds directly on top of it.
-Everything we do here assumes your Snowflake raw tables are populated and your dbt staging models are running.
+Everything we do here assumes your Snowflake raw tables are populated and your dbt models are running.

-> [!TIP]
-> You'll notice the processor service is commented out in the updated `compose.yml`.
-That's intentional — Milestone 2 focuses on the new Prefect-based web analytics pipeline, not on re-running the M1 processor.
-Your M1 raw data is already in Snowflake.
-If you need to reload M1 data later, just uncomment the processor service and run `docker compose up -d`.

 Here is an updated system overview showing where the new Milestone 2 components fit: